-Craig O'Rourke II returns for his tenth season at the helm of the Salve Regina men's soccer program, having previously won the Commonwealth Coast Conference (CCC) championship in 2012.
+Craig O'Rourke II returns for his eleventh season at the helm of the Salve Regina men's soccer program, having previously won the Commonwealth Coast Conference (CCC) championship in 2012.

-In his first nine years, O'Rourke has guided the Seahawks to eight consecutive conference tournament appearances, the 2012 CCC Championship, a spot in the 2012 NCAA National Tournament field, as well as an Eastern College Athletic Conference (ECAC) Championship tournament appearance in 2010, advancing to the semifinals.
-At the same time, O'Rourke has also helped the team succeed in the classroom, earning the National Soccer Coaches Association of America (NSCAA) College Team Academic Award in 2010, 2011, 2012, 2014, and 2016.
+In his first ten years, O'Rourke has guided the Seahawks to nine consecutive conference tournament appearances, the 2012 CCC Championship, a spot in the 2012 NCAA National Tournament field, as well as an Eastern College Athletic Conference (ECAC) Championship tournament appearance in 2010, advancing to the semifinals.
+At the same time, O'Rourke has also helped the team succeed in the classroom, earning the National Soccer Coaches Association of America (NSCAA) College Team Academic Award in 2010, 2011, 2012, 2014, 2016, and 2017.

 His 2012 team (16-6-1) is now regarded as the 'gold standard' for Salve Regina men's soccer.
 In addition to the conference title and an automatic bid to the NCAA national championships, O'Rourke led the Seahawks to a multitude of new school records in 2012 including the best start to a season when they opened up that season a perfect 8-0-0.
 With this, the program earned its first ever mention in a national ranking poll when they appeared in the 'receiving votes' section of the D3soccer.com poll on September 25, 2012.
 The team also rose as high as #8 in the NSCAA New England Region poll before finishing the year with a final ranking of #9 - both program records.
 That team's 16 wins are the most ever in school history and the team also set a new school record for assists in a season at 43, eclipsing the mark (42) established by his 2010 side.

-In 2015, O'Rourke led the Seahawks to their eighth straight CCC championship tournament appearance, finishing with an overall mark of 6-10-2 and earning the #5-seed.
+In 2017, O'Rourke led the Seahawks back to the CCC championship tournament, finishing with an overall mark of 11-5-3 and earning the #5-seed.
 In 2010, O'Rourke helped guide the Seahawks to a 14-win campaign, at the time tying the program's record for victories in a season.
 The 2010 team also set single season school records for shutouts (12) and goal differential (+30; 50 goals for, 20 goals against).

 Prior to his appointment as head men's soccer coach and intramurals' coordinator at Salve Regina, O'Rourke served as the head coach for four years at Bridgton Academy, a post-graduate prep school in Maine.
 While at Bridgton, O'Rourke led the men's soccer program to two NEPSSA Class 'A' Soccer Final Fours (2004 and 2005) while compiling a record of 57-16-7 (.756).
 His teams also won four consecutive MAISAD conference championships.
 In 2004, the team compiled one of the best records in school history at 19-3-0 and established a New England prep school record for single-season goals (122).